ctavolazzi/NovaSystem/README.md

 Nova Process progresses iteratively through these key stages:

 1. **Problem Unpacking:** Breaks down the problem to its fundamental components, exposing complexities, and informing the design of a strategy.
 2. **Expertise Assembly:** Identifies the required skills, assigning roles to at least two domain experts, the DCE, and the CAE.
-Each expert contributes initial solutions that are refined in subsequent stages.
+Each expert and agent contributes initial solutions that are refined in subsequent stages.
 3. **Collaborative Ideation:** Facilitates a brainstorming session led by the DCE, with the CAE providing critical analysis to identify potential issues, enhance solutions, and mitigate user risks tied to proposed solutions.

 ## 3. Understanding the Roles <a name="understanding-the-roles"></a>